CoffeeBeansLabs/tdd_gurukul/README.md

 ##TDD exercise project

-Day 1 : TDD on Rectangle and Suqare classes
+Day 1 : TDD on Area and perimeter calculation of Rectangle and Square classes with the help of factory method.

-Day 2 : TDD on Distance and Unit classes
+Day 2 : TDD on Distance and Unit classes with the help of Enum class